theandrewbailey/gram/README.md

 		* site_backup
 			* [The site will observe International Backup Awareness Day at 1am local time every day.](https://blog.codinghorror.com/international-backup-awareness-day/) All articles, comments, configurations, and uploaded files will be dumped into this directory, along with timestamped zip of the same that can be uploaded to quickly restore the site (see "Have a backup?" at bottom of the page, and `admin_importExport`).
 The script will set this as the gram directory it created.
 		* site_css, site_javascript
 			* These are the CSS and JS files that are put on every page (one file per line).
-These should match up with an uploaded file (see `admin_files)`.
+These should match up with an uploaded file (see `admin_files`).
 The default style isn't great, but it's on purpose.
-		* site_security_* options are mostly regex filters or HTTP headers.
-		* page_* options are little bits of visible text scattered around pages.
-HTML entities will be escaped automatically.
-You'll probably want to customize a few of these later.
-Seriously, if you see a piece of text somewhere, you can change it from here.
-You can make the comment form a complaint form, haha!
-		* site_* options are configurations that aren't seen, and aren't escaped.
-	1. Gram will call external programs during use:
 		* site_healthCommands
 			* These programs are called on the health check page (see `admin_health`), with their outputs shown.
 	1. Click Save and start blogging!
 		* WARNING: sessions expire after 1 hour, and you can't save unpublished blog posts.
 Instead, write your magnum opus blog post in some other text editor of your choice, then copy+paste the text into Gram.
 		* Tip: upload all your images first before publishing your post.
 		* While Gram supports multiple locales, there's no support for a single article translated into multiple languages.
 It was implemented for skinning purposes.
 [Tip: try using private use extensions.](https://docs.oracle.com/javase/tutorial/i18n/locale/extensions.html#private)
-			* Access locales by appending the locale to the URL, e.g. https://theandrewbailey.com/x-scrolls/, or look at any page's source for `<link rel="alternate" hreflang="..." href="...">` elements.
+			* Access locales by appending the locale to the URL, e.g. https://theandrewbailey.com/x-scrolls/, or inspect any page's source for `<link rel="alternate" hreflang="..." href="...">` elements.
 1. To start Payara again after a reboot, run `~/payara6/glassfish/bin/asadmin start-domain gramPayara-xxxxx` where `gramPayara-xxxxx` is the Payara username that the script gave you.
 (You kept that info, right?
 I told you it's important!)
 1. To setup another blog on the same server, an additional database must be created and registered as a JDBC resource (named "java/gram/`domain.name`") in Payara.
 	1. Run `setupUsTheBlog.sh -a domain.name`